 Encourage thankfulness: Part 2

-Yesterday, I gave some suggestions for cultivating gratitude in children’s hearts in Encourage Thankfulness: Part 1.
+Last time, I gave some suggestions for cultivating gratitude in children’s hearts in Encourage Thankfulness: Part 1.
 Here are a few more ideas to try.

 A joyful and pleasant thing it is to be thankful. ~Book of Common Prayer (1892)

 Give your child a small spiral notebook or special journal in which to write prayers.
 Encourage her to express gratitude and thanksgiving as part of each prayer she writes.
 She can thank God for:

 - Creation.
 I’m thankful for crisp snow, pink sunsets, autumn colors, grass and flowers, giraffes and snapping turtles.

 - Provision.
 Thank You for our house, food, clothing, toys, books, pets, family and friends; for Daddy’s job; that Mom can stay home and teach us; for hot water, warm blankets, and comfortable beds.

 - Gifts and talents.
 Thank You that I’m musical, athletic, smart.
 I’m a talented photographer.
 I’m good at building Legos, mowing the grass, baking.
 I know how to raise goats and plant a garden.
 I’m kind, loyal, faithful.
 I’m a hard worker.
 I can dance.
 I excel at computers, math, science.
 I love reading, writing, drawing, building with my hands.

 Every day, help her look for ways to be thankful for big and little things.
 Find more ideas for keeping a Gratitude Journal.